ChenHCY/ElevatorSimulationSystem/README.md

 # Elevator Homework:

-Basic Elevator Implementation by used C++ GUI.
+Implementation and Design Elevator System by used C++ GUI.

 Approach: